-Riding Lessons at Palladia Farm
+Riding Lessons at Palladia

 We offer lessons for brand-new students through advanced riders, with an emphasis on strong foundations of horsemanship.

-What to Wear for Riding Lessons
+What to Wear to your Riding Lesson

 While riding boots and riding pants may be fashionable, they need to be functional if you’re actually going to ride a horse.
 In order to be safe while riding, you need to wear a shoe or a boot with a low, flat heel and an ASTM/SEI approved riding helmet.
-Actual paddock boots, gloves and half chaps are optional, but recommended and preferred by virtually all riders.
+Actual paddock boots, gloves and half chaps are optional, but recommended and preferred by most riders.

 ASTM/SEI Approved Riding Helmet